-- a) comply with all relevant laws including but not limited to the 2006 Act and the duties prescribed within it and any relevant regulations; - b) comply with directions issued by the Secretary of State for Health and Social Care. - c) comply with directions issued by NHS England; - have regard to statutory guidance including that issued by NHS England; - e) take account, as appropriate, of other documents, advice and guidance issued by relevant authorities, including that issued by NHS England, and - f) respond to reports and recommendations made by local Healthwatch organisations within the ICB area. - 4.2.2 The ICB will develop and implement the necessary systems and processes to comply with (a)-(f) above, documenting them as necessary in this Constitution, its governance handbook and other relevant policies and procedures as appropriate.
+- a) Comply with all relevant laws including but not limited to the 2006 Act and the duties prescribed within it and any relevant regulations - b) Comply with directions issued by the Secretary of State for Health and Social Care - c) Comply with directions issued by NHS England - d) Have regard to statutory guidance including that issued by NHS England - e) Take account, as appropriate, of other documents, advice and guidance issued by relevant authorities, including that issued by NHS England - f) Respond to reports and recommendations made by local Healthwatch organisations within the ICB area. - 4.2.2 The ICB will develop and implement the necessary systems and processes to comply with a)-f) above, documenting them as necessary in this Constitution, its Governance Handbook and other relevant policies and procedures as appropriate.

-4.3 Authority to Act
+4.3 Authority to act

-- 4.3.1 The ICB is accountable for exercising its statutory functions and may grant authority to act on its behalf to: - a) any of its members or employees. - b) a committee or sub-committee of the ICB.

-- 4.3.2 Under section 65Z5 of the 2006 Act, the ICB may arrange with another ICB, an NHS trust, NHS foundation trust, NHS England, a local authority, combined authority or any other body prescribed in Regulations, for the ICB's functions to be exercised by or jointly with that other body or for the functions of that other body to be exercised by or jointly with the ICB.
+- 4.3.1 The ICB is accountable for exercising its statutory functions and may grant authority to act on its behalf to: - a) Any of its members or employees - b) A committee or subcommittee of the icb. - 4.3.2 Under section 65Z5 of the 2006 Act, the ICB may arrange with another ICB, an NHS trust, NHS foundation trust, NHS England, a local authority, combined authority or any other body prescribed in Regulations, for the ICB's functions to be exercised by or jointly with that other body or for the functions of that other body to be exercised by or jointly with the ICB.
 Where the ICB and other body enters such arrangements, they may also arrange for the functions in question to be exercised by a joint committee of theirs and/or for the establishment of a pooled fund to fund those functions (section 65Z6).
-In addition, under section 75 of the 2006 Act, the ICB may enter partnership arrangements with a local authority under which the local authority exercises specified ICB functions or the ICB exercises specified local authority functions, or the ICB and local authority establish a pooled fund. - 4.3.3 Where arrangements are made under section 65Z5 or section 75 of the 2006 Act the Board must authorise the arrangement, which must be described as appropriate in the SoRD.
+In addition, under section 75 of the 2006 Act, the ICB may enter partnership arrangements with a local authority under which the local authority exercises specified ICB functions or the ICB exercises specified local authority functions, or the ICB and local authority establish a pooled fund.

+4.3.3 Where arrangements are made under section 65Z5 or section 75 of the 2006 Act, the Board must authorise the arrangement, which must be described as appropriate in the SoRD.